geomodulus/torontobot/README.md

 ## Inspiration

-This project is inspired by the work being done on [textSQL](https://github.com/caesarHQ/textSQL), we've simply retooled it to better fit the Torontoverse/Geomodulus ecosystem.
+This project is inspired by the work being done on [textSQL](https://github.com/caesarHQ/textSQL), we've retooled the idea to better fit the Torontoverse ecosystem.

 ## Support